 Get a static IP address for your Fibre Internet #

 We offer a static IP address service, or multiple static IP addresses, on our Home and Business Fibre Internet services on Octotel, Frogfoot, Vumatel and Openserve.

-The methods to implement a static IP can be different depending on which network you are on.
+The methods for implementing a static IP can differ depending on which fibre network you are on.
 Your router will always be assigned the same IP address.
-Static IP addresses are assigned from a different IP pool than our dynamic IP pool and your static IP(s) are reserved just for you.
+Static IP addresses are assigned from a different IP pool than our dynamic IP pool, and your static IP(s) are reserved just for you.

 Static IP address options (IPv4) #